A new method for clustered survival data]{A new method for clustered survival data: Estimation of treatment effect heterogeneity and variable selection: Variable Selection

 \subsubsection{Backward stepwise selection}

-We also implement a classical variable selection approach through a recursive procedure of backward stepwise selection based on statistical testing, as described in Wood et al. \citep{wood2008should} The backward stepwise selection starts with a random-intercept Cox regression model \citep{cortinas2005version} with all potential predictors and removes from the model the predictor that has the least impact on the fit determined by the $\alpha$ significance level.
+We also implement a classical variable selection approach through a recursive procedure of backward stepwise selection based on statistical testing, as described in \cite{wood2008should} The backward stepwise selection starts with a random-intercept Cox regression model \citep{cortinas2005version} with all potential predictors and removes from the model the predictor that has the least impact on the fit determined by the $\alpha$ significance level.
 The forward selection process then checks whether removed variables should be added back into the model at $\alpha (1-\epsilon)$ for $\epsilon$ small significance level.
-We use $\alpha=0.05$ as suggested by Wood et al. \citep{wood2008should}
+We use $\alpha=0.05$ as suggested by \cite{wood2008should}.